unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 Next we can add the Uno Platform Project Templates to our .NET Installation;

-`dotnet new --install Uno.ProjectTemplates.Dotnet::3.11.0-dev.348`
+`dotnet new --install Uno.ProjectTemplates.Dotnet::3.11.0-dev.348` Or once Uno Platform 3.11 or later is out, you can use :
+`dotnet new --install Uno.ProjectTemplates.Dotnet`

 ![Install Uno Templates](images/05_install-uno-templates.png)